|

 Jack: Brokeback got us good, don’t it?

-There are brief moments of complete and absolute serenity.
-Total peace.
-But then, a realization returns that such tranquility is only a hiccup.
-Sundown.
+There are brief moments of complete and absolute serenity, total peace.
+But then, a realization returns to remind that such tranquility was only a hiccup.
+Sundown is back upon us.

 Ennis: Texas?
 Sure, maybe you can convince Alma to let you and Lureen to adopt the girls.
 And we can just live together herding sheep.
 And it’ll rain money from LD Newsome and whiskey’ll flow in the streams - Jack, that’s real smart.

-With each and every contorted, mumbled utterance from Ennis Del Mar that leaks like tiny droplets of blood from bitten lips, we are forced to die a thousand deaths right along with him.
+With each and every contorted, mumbled utterance from Ennis Del Mar that leak like tiny droplets of blood from bitten lips, we are forced to die a thousand deaths right along with him.

 Ennis: If you can’t fix it, Jack, you gotta stand it.

-To live with the knowledge that life is precious and short is a tricky enough proposal.
-But to then be reduced to just trying to endure it, to just stand it….
+To live with the knowledge that life is precious and short is a tricky enough proposal but to then be reduced to just trying to endure it, to just stand it?
+It isn't living at all.
+It is a sentence of life without parole where embers of regret burn on without end to keep the prisoner's soul blanketed forever in the ashes of sadness and grief, sadness and grief.

 -G